Hatch-22 - Simple Ship Doors

 DESCRIPTION

-For years, Starfield shipbuilders have been trapped in the circular logic of the game’s door placement algorithm.
+For years, Starfield shipbuilders have been trapped in the impenetrable logic of the game’s door placement algorithm.
 You want a door; the game wants a maze.
-You place a companionway; the game gives you a ladder in the middle of your mess hall.
-You install PDY, remove its outdated dependencies, and then have to install patches for all of your hab mods.
+Existing mod solutions can offer more control, but they often come with extra dependencies, compatibility concerns, and a growing stack of patches.
 It can be a lot.

 Hatch-22 offers another option.
 It adds a lightweight set of placeable markers so you can specify where doors and ladders appear inside your ship.
 Instead of replacing the vanilla connection system, this mod works with Starfield’s existing door placement algorithm.
-Place the hatches you definitely want, and let the game do the rest.
+Place the hatches you care about, and let the game do the rest.

-Hatch-22 does not give you the precise and complete control that PDY does, but it gives you options that are better than vanilla yet less difficult to maintain than PDY.
-It's another solution, but honestly there is no perfect solution.
+Hatch-22 does not give complete control over every connection, but it gives you options that are better than vanilla while staying lightweight and easy to maintain.
+It's a solution, but honestly there is no perfect solution.
 That's the catch.

 MAIN FEATURES